 Our main purpose in this paper is to estimate the expected levels of interference in mobile ad-hoc networks.
-To be more precise, we showed in section V that interference in wireless mobile ad-hoc networks is upper-bounded.
+In particular, we showed in section V that interference in wireless mobile ad-hoc networks is upper-bounded.
 By increasing or decreasing the size of hexagons in our model we are able to cope with low or high density of nodes, but we do not model movement of nodes.
 However, our calculations of E[C/I] remain valid as long as uniform node distribution is not affected by moving nodes.
 Even when uniform distribution of nodes is disturbed; with the medium access control scheme assumed in this paper, the maximum number of interfering nodes and their relative position would have to match the constellation of interfering nodes discussed in section II-A.2.
-Therefore, as far as the maximum number of interfering signals concerns, our computations are not affected by moving nodes.
+Therefore, concerning the maximum number of interfering signals and the maximum amount of interference, our computations are not affected by moving nodes.